akestoridis/zigator/README.md

 ## Disclaimer

-Zigator is a software tool that analyzes the security of Zigbee networks, which is made available for benign research purposes only.
+Zigator is a software tool that analyzes the security of Zigbee and Thread networks, which is made available for benign research purposes only.
 The users of this tool are responsible for making sure that they are compliant with their local laws and that they have proper permission from the affected network owners.